crisisdice/vSMTP/benchmarks/README.md

 ./install.sh
 ```

-This script search in each benchmark folder for configurations, and runs any `install.sh` script available in the benchmark.
+This script search in each benchmark folder for configurations, and runs any `install.sh` script available in the benchmark directory.

 ### Run benchmarks